Currently Documented Edition Signature and Seal Markings:

 and related species.

-(Indian) Black-headed Munia (Chestnut Munia/Mannikin), Lonchura malacca (atricapilla), 金腹, きんぱら, キンパラ, kin-para, lit. 'gold-breast', is popular exotic cage or aviary bird in Japan.
+Chestnut Munia (Black-headed Munia/Mannikin), Lonchura atricapilla, 金腹, きんぱら, キンパラ, kin-para, lit. 'gold-breast', is popular exotic cage or aviary bird in Japan.
+Current populations cover much of southern East Asia from Nepal to Taiwan and the Moluccas.
+It has been introduced in many areas including Hawaii.